Kieran McAnulty is a Labour List Member of Parliament based in Wairarapa.

-He is standing for Labour because of its commitment to regional New Zealand.
+He stood for Labour because of its commitment to regional New Zealand.
 Labour supports rural and regional areas like Wairarapa and backs our primary industries.

-Kieran is deeply involved in his community.
-He is a volunteer firefighter, board member of Wings over Wairarapa and Golden Shears, a trustee of the Masterton Community Trust and Chair of Relay for Life.
-He is also on the Board of Trustees at Chanel College and a director of Trust House Ltd.
+Kieran has been deeply involved in his community.
+Up until his election to Parliament he was a volunteer firefighter, and remains a board member of Wings over Wairarapa and Golden Shears and a trustee of the Masterton Community Trust.

 Upon election to Parliament, Kieran was selected to be Junior Government Whip by the Labour party caucus.
 He is also a member of the Primary Production Committee and chairs Labour’s rural caucus group.